-How to Journal Your Feelings Using Mandala Art (with Free Mandala Colouring Pages)
+How to Journal Your Feelings Using Mandala Art (with free templates)

 Mandalas are a popular pattern to colour in – and for good reason - the image of a mandala can be seen in so many areas of nature, from flowers and seashells to snowflakes and crystals.
 It is also symbolic in spirituality and seen to represent connection to ourselves and the universe.